vippsas/vipps-login-api/how-it-works/vipps-login-api-howitworks.md

 If the login was started on a desktop device, the user will be sent to the landing page.
 If the user is not remembered in browser from earlier, the user enters their phone number and can choose to be remembered in the browser for a quicker login the next time.
 The "Remember me in browser" option applies to the browser, independent of merchants.
 This option is default off on desktop devices.

-The user is then prompted to log in to Vipps MobilePay and follow the instructions in the app.
+The user is then prompted to log in with their Vipps or MobilePay app and follow the instructions there.

-If the login was started from a mobile device and the user needs to authenticate in the app, the user will confirm to be taken to the Vipps or MobilePay app without having to enter their phone number.
+If the login was started from a mobile device and the user needs to authenticate in the app, the user will confirm to be taken to the app without entering their phone number.

 ![landing page](../images/vipps-login-step2.svg)

 ### 3. E-mail verification (first time only)

-If the merchant has requested the user's e-mail address, the user have to verify their e-mail address in Vipps MobilePay the first time they use Vipps login, or if they change their e-mail address at a later time.
+If the merchant has requested the user's e-mail address, the user must verify their e-mail address in their app for the first time they use Vipps login, or if they change their e-mail address at a later time.

-The user can check and change their registered e-mail addresses.
+The user can see and change their registered e-mail addresses.
 This is only necessary to do once.
-If the merchant has not requested the user's e-mail address, this step is skipped.
+If the merchant hasn't requested the user's e-mail address, this step is skipped.

 ![Accept agreement](../images/vipps-login-step3-2.svg)